The Opengazer project is supported by Samsung and the Gatsby Foundation

 Download

 The first prerelease of opengazer is available to download.
+Note that this version is DEPRECATED, and the next version will not be released before December 2012.

 Download opengazer 0.1.2 for Linux (source)